samoht/cass/README.md

          $Css.top_rounded$;
      >>

-We can the use nested declarations to build modular styles :
+We can also use nested declarations to build modular styles:

     let container button_style header_style = <:css<
        .container {